 Mr B’s son and wife were delighted with the work we had done on the case and that we were able to bring Mr B’s claim to a satisfactory resolution.

 If you or a loved one has contracted mesothelioma and you believe it is as a result of a job, either current or previous, speak to JMW Solicitors to find out if you can make a claim.
+We provide legal assistance and support with asbestos claims for anywhere in the UK, including Manchester and London.
 Call us on 0800 054 6570 or fill in a contact form and we will call you back.